 Department of Theology and Religion, Abbey House, Palace Green, Durham DH1 3RS England

-- 2009-2010 Postgraduate Diploma in Cognitive Behviour Therapy (CBT), University of Hertfordshire, England.
-Commendation
+- 2009-2010 Postgraduate Diploma in Cognitive Behaviour Therapy (CBT), University of Hertfordshire.
+Commendation.

 Dissertation: ‘Impact of Psycho-education and Support Programme for